Thaddeus Stevens: Personal life

 It is uncertain if the Stevens-Smith relationship was romantic.
 The Democratic press, especially in the South, assumed so, and when he brought Smith to Washington in 1859, she managed his household, which did nothing to stop their insinuations.
 In the one brief surviving letter from Stevens to her, Stevens addresses her as "Mrs. Lydia Smith".
 Stevens insisted that his nieces and nephews refer to her as "Mrs. Smith", despite deference towards an African-American servant being almost unheard of at that time.
 They do so in surviving letters, warmly, asking Stevens to see that she comes with him next time he visits.

-As evidence that their relationship was sexual, Brodie pointed to an 1868 letter in which Stevens compares himself to Vice President Richard M. Johnson, who lived openly with a series of African-American slave mistresses.
-Johnson was elected even though this became known during the 1836 presidential campaign of Martin Van Buren, a fact that Stevens notes.
-Stevens also expresses his bitterness about his own inability to gain election by the legislature to the Senate, or to secure a Cabinet position.
+Supporting the view that their relationship was sexual, Brodie pointed to an 1868 letter in which Stevens compares himself to Vice President Richard M. Johnson, who lived openly with a series of African-American slave mistresses.
+Johnson was elected even though this became known during the 1836 presidential campaign of Martin Van Buren, a fact that Stevens noted.
+Stevens also expressed his bitterness about his own inability to gain election by the legislature to the Senate, or to secure a Cabinet position.

 When Stevens died, Smith was at his bedside, along with his friend Simon Stevens, nephew Thaddeus Stevens Jr., two Catholic nuns, and several other individuals.
 Stevens was baptized a Catholic by one of the nuns on his deathbed.

 Under Stevens's will, Smith was allowed to choose between a lump sum of $5,000 or a $500 annual allowance; she could also take any furniture in his house.
 With the inheritance, she purchased Stevens's house, where she had lived for many years.
 A Catholic, she chose to be buried in a Catholic cemetery, not near Stevens, although she left money for the upkeep of his grave.

 Stevens had taken custody of his two young nephews, Thaddeus (often called "Thaddeus Jr.") and Alanson Joshua Stevens, after their parents died in Vermont.
 Alanson was sent to work at Stevens's business, Caledonia Forge; Thaddeus Jr. was expelled from Dartmouth College, though he subsequently graduated and was taken into his uncle's law practice.
 During the Civil War Alanson rose to be commanding captain of a Pennsylvania Volunteers field artillery unit and was killed in action at Chickamauga.
 After Alanson's death, his uncle used his influence to have Thaddeus Jr. made provost marshal of Lancaster.

 Thaddeus Stevens School, also known as Thaddeus Stevens Elementary School, located at 1050 21st Street, NW in Washington, D.C.
 The building was added to the National Register of Historic Places in 1980.